LEIC-ES-2024-25/2LEIC15T1/README.md

 -->

-Below is a summary of the user stories we found most important for our application.
+Below is a summary of the user stories we found most important for our application (BinGo).
 For a more detailed explanation of each user story, please access our [GitHub Project Board](https://github.com/LEIC-ES-2024-25/2LEIC15T1).

 #### **Main User Stories**